splunk-terraform/terraform-provider-signalfx/website/docs/r/azure_integration.html.markdown

 * `name` - (Required) Name of the integration.
 * `named_token` - (Optional) Name of the org token to be used for data ingestion.
 If not specified then default access token is used.
 * `poll_rate` - (Optional) Azure poll rate (in seconds).
 Value between `60` and `600`.
 Default: `300`.
+* `resource_filter_rules` - (Optional) Each element controls the data collected by SignalFx for the specified resource.
+  * `filter_source` - (Required) Expression that selects the data that SignalFx should sync for the resource associated with this sync rule.
+The expression uses the syntax defined for the SignalFlow `filter()` function; it can be any valid SignalFlow filter expression.
 * `secret_key` - (Required) Azure secret key that associates the SignalFx app in Azure with the Azure tenant ID.
 To learn how to get this ID, see the topic [Connect to Microsoft Azure](https://docs.signalfx.com/en/latest/integrations/azure-info.html#connect-to-azure) in the product documentation.
 * `services` - (Required) List of Microsoft Azure service names for the Azure services you want SignalFx to monitor.
 See the documentation for [Creating Integrations](https://developers.signalfx.com/integrations_reference.html#operation/Create%20Integration) for valida values.
 * `subscriptions` - (Required) List of Azure subscriptions that SignalFx should monitor.